andrewozh/devops-sandbox/website/docs/index.md

         └── <#distro>
 ```

-Each documentation page have appropriate tag, even this one!
+Each documentation page have appropriate tag!

 📖 **[Full documentation structure and guidelines →](docs.md)**